groundy

 The Announcement: Funding and Partners

 TPG leads the consortium, with Advent, Bain Capital, and Brookfield serving as co-lead founding partners, according to the company’s announcement1.
-Systems-integrator partners include Bain & Company, Capgemini, and McKinsey & Company.
+Beyond the four leads, the founding roster runs to SoftBank Corp., Goldman Sachs, Warburg Pincus, B Capital, BBVA, Emergence Capital, Goanna, and WCAS, with consulting and systems-integration capacity from Bain & Company, Capgemini, and McKinsey & Company [Updated June 2026].
 Bain & Company’s own press release3 confirmed it will combine AI deployment, enterprise transformation, and industry strategy with OpenAI’s technology for private-equity and corporate clients.

 The structure is notable for blending financial backers with delivery partners.
 The nineteen partners are not all of one type; the list mixes investment firms with consultancies that will actually do the work.
 OpenAI CRO Denise Dresser stated1 that the venture is designed to help organizations bridge the gap between AI capability and real operational impact by integrating systems into infrastructure and workflows.